theflakes/sigma_to_wazuh/README.md

 Still a long ways to go.
 At the least, I hope to be able to convert ~70% of the Sigma rule base without needing any manual fixups.

+NOTE: Due to OR logic limitations in Wazuh rules, one Sigma rule can produce more than one Wazuh rule.

 Rule conversion needs to check the Sigma detection logic for several different nested data types:
 - dictionaries
 - lists